Misool

-Misool (Dutch: Misool-eiland; Indonesian: Pulau Misool; Matbat: Batan Mee), formerly spelled Mysol or Misol, is one of the four major islands in the Raja Ampat Islands in Southwest Papua, Indonesia.
-Its area is 2,034 km^{2}.
+Misool (Indonesian: Pulau Misool; Matbat: Batan Mee; Dutch: Misool-eiland), formerly spelled Mysol or Misol, is one of the four major islands in the Raja Ampat Islands in Southwest Papua, Indonesia.
+Its land area is 2,034 km^{2}, although with surrounding smaller islands, including Kofiau Island and the Boo Islands to the northwest of Misool and the Sembilan Islands (which lie equidistant between Misool, Kofiau and Salawati) to the north, this rises to over 2,440 km^{2}.
 The highest point is 561 m and the main towns are Waigama, located on the island's northwest coast, and Lilinta on the island's southeast coast.

 The inhabitants speak the Ma'ya, Biga, and Matbat languages, as well as Indonesian and a variety of the Malay-based creole, namely Papuan Malay.

 Other main islands of this group off the western end of Southwest Papua are Salawati, Batanta, and Waigeo, and there are numerous smaller islands such as Kofiau.

 Etymology

-The name Misool is from Ma'ya language which meant port or harbour relating to when the first king from Waigeo arrived on the island.
-Original inhabitants (Matbat) called the island with the name Batan Mee.
+The name Misool is from the Ma'ya language which meant "port" or "harbour", relating to when the first king from Waigeo arrived on the island.
+The original inhabitants (Matbat) called the island by the name Batan Mee.